-• Revenue management is a strategy that uses data and analytics to optimize income from fixed, perishable inventory.
+- Revenue management is a strategy that uses data and analytics to optimize the pricing and distribution of its products or services.

 What Is Revenue Management?

-Revenue management is a strategy that uses data and analytics to optimize income from fixed, perishable inventory.
+Revenue management is a strategy that uses data and analytics to optimize the pricing and distribution of its products or services.
 The main goal is to adjust pricing and availability based on predicted demand, ensuring businesses maximize the revenue generated from their products or services.

 It’s fundamentally about effectively balancing supply with demand.
 For example, airlines and hotels constantly change prices based on factors like seasonality or local events.
 This approach helps companies avoid underselling during peak demand or overstocking when demand is low.